italia/spid-cie-oidc-django/README.md

 and can be used, inherited, and integrated into other projects.

 A project is a service configuration that integrates one or more applications.
+In this repository we have three example project for demo purpose.

 - [Features](#features)
 * [Setup](#setup)